-Although he didn’t use the word, “challenge,’’ Tom Ferrrell clearly threw down the gauntlet (or golf glove) when he recently told me this at Sedge Valley – Tom Doak’s newest creation at Sand Valley Golf Resort in Nekoosa, WI.
+Although he didn’t use the word, “challenge,’’ Tom Ferrell clearly threw down the gauntlet (or golf glove) when he recently told me this at Sedge Valley – Tom Doak’s newest creation at Sand Valley Golf Resort in Nekoosa, WI.

 “I bet, in relation to par, your scoring average at Sedge Valley isn’t lower than any other course here.’’